 If you publish regular blog posts, you can drive a ton of traffic via SEO to your store.
-For instance, you could write about innovative features, give tips how to use certain products or compare two similar items.
+For instance, you could write about innovative features, give tips on how to use certain products, or compare two similar items.
 This will bring people to your store who are still in the stage of information gathering.
-If your article and store is convincing, they might end up buying straight away or at least come back for more information.
+If your article and store are convincing, they might end up buying straight away or at least come back for more information.

 12. Sharing Buttons

 This tip might sound very simple.
 However, it is super effective.
 Make sure you have big social sharing buttons on your product pages.
 People love to share great experiences and ideas with friends and family.

 Make it easy for them by inserting appealing visuals and call-to-actions, for example: “Like this awesome fitness watch?
 Do us a favor and share it with your friends!”.